fahimfss/ProjectReacher/REPORT.md

 **Solver ([reacher_solver.py](https://github.com/fahimfss/ProjectReacher/blob/master/reacher_solver.py)):** state_size=33, action_size=4, SCORE_LIMIT=32
 **Agent ([agent.py](https://github.com/fahimfss/ProjectReacher/blob/master/agent.py)):** NUM_STEPS=10, LR=1e-4

-## Implementation details and contribution
+## Implementation Details and Contribution
 The Actor Critic GAE code in the project is based on the codes in [higgsfield/RL-Adventure-2](https://github.com/higgsfield/RL-Adventure-2/blob/master/2.gae.ipynb).
 I made several changes to that code in order to solve the Reacher environment.
 Those are stated below:
 - I changed the deep neural network architecture for predicting actor and critic values.
 I used a bigger network with more hidden layers.
 Here's a summary of the deep neural network that was used:
 ![A2CNetwork](https://user-images.githubusercontent.com/8725869/114942043-c3469380-9e65-11eb-839a-8192c87cb62b.png)